 For those in the recovery process, sobriety is of the utmost importance.
 After all, a desire to quit using and stay clean is often the motivator behind enrollment in a rehabilitation program.
 However, remaining sober is often easier said than done.
 In fact, relapse rates for drug and alcohol abusers hover around 40% to 60%, similar to those of other chronic diseases, like diabetes and heart disease.
-Without constant vigilance and focus, falling back into old habits can happen quickly, erasing months or even years of work in one fell swoop.
+Without constant vigilance and focus, falling back into old habits can happen quickly.
+If you’re not careful, you could erase months or even years of hard work in one fell swoop.

-Avoiding relapse is a mission that often takes just as much commitment as maintaining a healthy weight and other important lifestyle decisions, and a half-hearted effort is not enough.
-If you want to do your best to avoid relapse and stay safe and sober, these tips can help you adhere to a life of abstinence.
+Avoiding relapse is a mission that often takes just as much commitment as other lifestyle decisions, like maintaining a healthy weight.
+In other words, a half-hearted effort is not enough.
+You’ll have to do your best to avoid relapse and stay safe and sober.
+And these tips can help you adhere to a life of abstinence.

 Start a New Hobby

 When you’re living as an addicted individual, it’s common to have drugs or alcohol involved in all areas of life.
-The places you go, people you know, and activities you enjoy often center around drug use, leaving you with no one to talk to and nowhere to go upon committing to sober living.
+The places you go, people you know, and activities you enjoy often center around drug use.
+So, as a sober individual, you may feel like you have no one to talk to and nowhere to go.
+IN this way, sober living can feel very isolating.
 Many recovering addicts find this shift extremely distressing, leading to a high chance of relapse within the days and weeks following successful rehab.

-Instead of allowing the temptation to return to old ways overpower your resolve, find new ways to stay busy, happy, and healthy.
-While it’s normal to mourn the loss of your old life, exploring new hobbies and activities can help you refocus energies on a healthier outlet.
-It may take some time to find opportunities that rival the rush of your former lifestyle, but with a little time and self-discovery, you’ll soon feel less tempted to return to old habits.
+It’s normal to mourn the loss of your old life.
+However, instead of allowing the temptation to return to old ways overpower your resolve, find new ways to stay busy, happy, and healthy.
+Exploring new hobbies and activities can help you refocus energies on a healthier outlet.
+It may take some time to find opportunities that rival the rush of your former lifestyle.
+Still, with a little time and self-discovery, you’ll soon feel less tempted to return to old habits.

 Make New Friends

-While your family members and older friends may not be absorbed in drug use, it’s highly likely that the people you were closest to prior to rehabilitation were heavily involved in your substance of choice.
-As addiction sets in, many abusers distance themselves from former loved ones, choosing instead to spend time with dealers and other users.
+It’s highly likely that the people closest to you prior to rehabilitation also abused substances.
+After all, as addiction sets in, many abusers distance themselves from loved ones in favor of spending time with dealers and other users.

-As much as the substance abusers in your life promise they won’t use around you, pressure you to use, or even discuss using in your presence, it’s unlikely these accommodations can be maintained for long.
-In order to stay strong and eliminate the possibility of letting addicted acquaintances drag you back into the depths of addiction, a new group of friends is the best path forward.
-Many recovering addicts find success in seeking friendships in sober-centered activities, like 12-step programs, aftercare activities, religious groups, recreational sports leagues, and more.
+This is why making new friends is vital to the addiction recovery process.
+The substance abusers in your life may make promises not to trigger you, but it’s unlikely that they’ll be able to accommodate your new lifestyle for long.
+So, in order to stay strong avoid relapse, you’ll need a new group of friends for your journey forward.
+Many recovering addicts find success in seeking friendships in sober-centered activities.
+These include 12-step programs, aftercare activities, religious groups, recreational sports leagues, and more.

 Learn to Live in the Moment

-Dwelling on the past can be an extremely powerful lure for many addicts, especially those who still mourn aspects of their old lives.
+Dwelling on the past can be an extremely powerful lure for many addicts.
+This is especially true for those who still mourn aspects of their old lives.
 Even those truly committed to staying sober can find these urges to be increasingly hard to ignore, allowing thoughts and feelings from prior days to contaminate current progress.